jetbundle/jetbundle.github.io/_diffequations/chapter-04/index.md

 # Chapter 4: Symmetry, Lie Theory & Classical Integrability

+Solvability is Symmetry.

 ## Introduction

 Chapter 3 showed that we can write invariant equations, but generally cannot solve nonlinear ones.
 Yet certain systems (like KdV) exhibit miraculous soliton behavior.
 This chapter reveals that the "miraculous" solvability of certain equations is a consequence of hidden algebraic structure—symmetry.
 We systematize the "tricks" of Chapter 1 by viewing symmetries as continuous groups acting on solution spaces, and show how infinite hierarchies of symmetries lead to complete integrability.

-**Theme:** Solvability is Symmetry.

-**Narrative Goal:** To reveal that the "miraculous" solvability of certain equations is a consequence of hidden algebraic structure.
+The goal now is to reveal that the "miraculous" solvability of certain equations is a consequence of hidden algebraic structure.

 ## Chapter Overview